vasiliyk/AI-engineering/copilot-grok.md

 While pass@100 with the high temperature of 0.8 leads to better results (pass@k rewars only whether the model generates any correct solution) I prefer pass@1 with low temperature of 0.2 to get more reliable code (as reliable as training data) due to the lesser probability or performance/memory degradation or security vulnerability introduced by randomness.

 ### MBPP (Mostly Basic Python Programming )
+This [MBPP](https://arxiv.org/pdf/2108.07732v1) was created by Google and is similar to HumanEval, it consists of around 974 crowd-sourced Python programming problems, designed to be solvable by entry-level programmers.
+Each problem consists of a task description, code solution and 3 automated test cases.

 ### Related
 1. Gemini model architecture and HumanEval testing (May 2024): https://storage.googleapis.com/deepmind-media/gemini/gemini_v1_5_report.pdf